 - Selection/omission: some features that appear at larger scales are not selected at the smaller scales.
-For example, many buildings that appear in OS VectorMap Local are omitted from OS VectorMap District. - Simplification: simplification can take a number of forms in OS VectorMap District.
-It can be line simplification, for example, in a vector product, a very winding stream could have the number of data points that represent it reduced. - Exaggeration: features that are small but are too important to a particular landscape to be omitted are enlarged.
-For example, rural buildings are often enlarged to a minimum size rather than being omitted. - Aggregation: aggregation is the combining of a number of small features to make a larger one, such as buildings. - Symbolisation: features that are shown in detail in OS VectorMap Local may be shown by standard symbolisation in OS VectorMap District.
+For example, in the public amenities layer individual features in close proximity can be grouped to a single point. - Simplification: simplification can take a number of forms in OS VectorMap District.
+It can be line simplification, for example, in a vector product; a very winding stream could have the number of data points that represent it reduced. - Exaggeration: features that are small but are too important to a particular landscape to be omitted are enlarged.
+For example, some isolated rural buildings are often enlarged to a minimum size rather than being omitted. - Aggregation: aggregation is the combining of a number of small features to make a larger one, such as buildings. - Symbolisation: features that are shown in detail in OS VectorMap Local may be shown by standard symbolisation in OS VectorMap District.
 For example, railway stations are depicted as point symbols. - Displacement: the movement of the representation of a feature away from its ground position in order to maintain its prominence.
 There is very little displacement in OS VectorMap District, but in certain circumstances, some features may be moved away from adjacent detail if their representation would otherwise be lost; for example, some buildings are moved away from road edges to ensure they remain prominent.